PABERTHIER/AssistMeX/README.md

 [![CICD](https://github.com/PABERTHIER/AssistMeX/actions/workflows/build.yml/badge.svg)](https://github.com/PABERTHIER/AssistMeX/actions/workflows/build.yml)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
-The actual version is now 18.0.3.
+The actual version is now 19.1.6.

 ## What is it ?

-This is a small project, created to learn how to use Angular 16/17 from scratch.
+This is a small project, created to learn how to use Angular (newest versions) from scratch.
 This project covers all basics concepts of Angular.
 More in depth, this is a task management application.
 You can add, edit, update, delete and hide tasks.